 Paul Hanstedt is Director of CARPE.
 Prior to his position at Washington and Lee University, Paul served as the Director of Pedagogical Innovation and the Teaching Collaborative at Roanoke College, where he led the revision of a campus-wide general education program, developed an innovative writing-across-the-curriculum program, and coordinated the implementation of the college’s e-portfolio system.
 He is the recipient of several teaching awards, received a Fulbright to aid general education curricular revision in Hong Kong, and is co-recipient of a FIPSE grant for sustainable faculty development.
 He is the author of several books on faculty and curricular development, including General Education Essentials and Creating Wicked Students.

 Errin Heyman is the Associate Vice President of Learning Experience with National University.
-Over her 25 years in higher education, she has served as Vice President of Strategy and Innovation with Reach University and the Director of Assessment and Educational Effectiveness at the California Institute for Advanced Management.
-Prior to this, she led the Initiative for Advancing Leadership for and Visibility in Student Learning Outcomes Assessment at the WASC Senior College and University Commission (WSCUC).
-She has also been an instructor in Park University’s Master in Education program, in addition to other consultant-based projects.
-Errin has served as the Dean of Educational Effectiveness at the University of St. Augustine for Health Sciences, and was the founder of the Center for Excellence in Learning, Teaching, and Assessment at West Coast University.
+Over her 25 years in higher education, she has served as Vice President of Strategy and Innovation with Reach University and the Director of Assessment and Educational Effectiveness at the California Institute for Advanced Management; she led the Initiative for Advancing Leadership for and Visibility in Student Learning Outcomes Assessment at the WASC Senior College and University Commission (WSCUC); and has been an instructor in Park University’s Master in Education program, in addition to other consultant-based projects.
+Errin has served as the Dean of Educational Effectiveness at the University of St. Augustine for Health Sciences and was the founder of the Center for Excellence in Learning, Teaching, and Assessment at West Coast University.
 She also spent multiple years at eCollege, a learning management system vendor, where she led the academic consulting and training team.
 Errin holds an Ed.D. in Higher Education Leadership, with a focus on Curriculum and Instruction; an MA in Teaching of Writing; and a BA in English Writing.